awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 The trusted certificate used for OTA\.
 For AWS code signing method, use the Amazon Resource Name \(ARN\) for the trusted certificate uploaded to the AWS Certificate Manager\.
 For Custom code signing method, use the absolute path to the signer certificate file\.
-For more information about creating a trusted certificate, see [Create a Code\-Signing Certificate](ota-code-sign-cert.md)\.
+For more information about creating a trusted certificate, see [Create a code\-signing certificate](ota-code-sign-cert.md)\.
 `signerCertificateFileName`
 The location of the code signing certificate on the device\.
 `compileSignerCertificate`